A. Y. Jackson Secondary School (Ottawa): Drama

 On the evening of Oct.
 20, 2009, AYJ drama teacher Illona Henkelman and the cast of "A Few Good Men" were received awards at the Arts Advisory Committee Awards Ceremony.
 Mrs. Henkelman won the Secondary School Drama Teacher of the Year (2008–2009) award and the AYJ play "A Few Good Men" won an award for "Outstanding Event of the Year".
 In 2010, their production of "Sweeney Todd: The Demon Barber of Fleet Street" won in the Critic's Favourite Musical category at the annual Cappies Gala and, in 2011, they won the Critic's Favourite Play category with the Canada's Capital Cappies for their production of Neil Simon's "Plaza Suite".

 The Drama and Music Department co-produced "The Addams Family Musical".
-This production was directed by drama teacher Illona Henkleman with the music teacher Jessica Sullivan conducting the pit band.
+This production was directed by drama teacher Ilona Henkleman with the music teacher Jessica Sullivan conducting the pit band.
 They won multiple awards at the Cappies in June, including the award for Best Musical.